Top 5 Most Useful Items for Twins

 The Binxy Baby Hammock (x2) is perfect to use with your twins until they can sit upright (up until 6 months or so).

-And newer on the scene is a twin double shopping cart cover for when you’re duo can sit up on their own (6 months+).
+There’s also this twin double shopping cart cover for when you’re duo can sit up on their own (6 months+).

 Note that many of the larger grocery and big box stores offer two-child grocery carts.
 Many of them have two seats side-by-side – and many stores (Target, Safeway, etc.) offer FUN two-kid grocery carts (for older twins) with a race car motif, etc. These carts make shopping sooooo much easier!!